appleispomme/appleispomme.github.io/README.md

 * Navbar when small screen
 * Store fonts locally (faster?)

+* change button for menu
+* align right the items of navbar when shrinked

 ## Landing page

 * Check with honey specific setup + animation
 * Animations on scroll: https://alvarotrigo.com/blog/css-animations-scroll/
-* Animation naked women: start vertical twist left and get back in place
-* Apple should be more to the right (not merge in center)
 * header menu when shrinked

 ## About Pomme